 - Read the full Exhibition Expectations here.

-- The Exhibitions Advisory Sub-Committee will make a selection in mid-July.
+- The Exhibitions Advisory Sub-Committee will make a selection within approximately 3-4 weeks after the application closes.
 Successful applicants will then be notified and provided with the FSU Libraries Art in the Library Exhibitor Agreement as outlined below.

-- Applicants invited to exhibit for the coming fall semester will be asked to confirm their commitment by the first week of August, including arrangements for the pre-installation meeting and interview as mentioned above.
+- Applicants invited to exhibit for the upcoming semester will be asked to confirm their commitment, including arrangements for the pre-installation meeting and interview as mentioned above.

-- Installation will take place at Dirac Science Library during the week before classes start (the week of August 15th).
+- Installation will take place at Dirac Science Library during the week before classes start.

 Information for Accepted Exhibitions